 The classic pissaladiere, like the one made by my wife here, is topped with caramelized onions, olives, garlic, anchovies, and herbs.
 Here's a recipe for a Caramelized Onion Pizza on the grill.

 Pizza came to the US with Italian immigrants through New York and it New York pizza is the standard of excellence for thin crusts everywhere.
-Typically these 18" disks are made from an elastic dough with a bready rim, thin center, dark bottom, stringy cheese, and foldable so it can be eaten while walking.
+If there is one word to describe the New York pizza, it is "foldable".
+Or maybe it is "stringy".
+Or even "greasy".
+Typically these 18" disks are made from an elastic dough with a bready rim, thin center, dark bottom, stringy cheese, with an orange drop of grease dripping from the delta, and easy to fold so it can be eaten while walking.
 They are cut into 8 large wedges so it can be sold by the slice.

 There is oil and a bit of sugar in the dough, and it is kneaded with aggression (what would you expect from New Yorkers?).
 Standard toppings are tomato sauce with noticeable oregano and garlic and mozzarella.
 That's it.
 Pepperoni is probably the most common extra.
 Yes, you can get more stuff on top, but the basic pizza you get by the slice in hundreds of pizza joints in Manhattan is just sauce and cheese (at right, that's Joe's Pizza on Carmine at Bleeker, a quinessential example made in a tiny storefront).
 So simple, so satisfying.
 There is a slight crunch, a slight char, a chewy toothiness, and there are often drips of orange grease emanating from the tip.
 Only tourists blot the grease.

 There are several interesting characteristics of New Haven apizza (pronounced ah-PEETS), as it was called by the locals in their colloquial Italian-American.